symfony/symfony-docs/session.rst

 ----------------------------

 Symfony stores sessions in files by default.
-If your application is served by multiple servers, you'll need to use a database instead to make sessions work across different servers.
+If your application is served by multiple servers, you will need to use a database instead to make sessions work across different servers.

 Symfony can store sessions in all kinds of databases (relational, NoSQL and